 There are other types of trusts for other purposes but that’s why Remi is there to guide you.
 She will help you choose the type of trust that best achieves what you want but in a tax-effective way.

-If you’re wondering whether a family trust will be helpful for your estate, why don’t you book a FREE 30-minute strategy session with Remi Aiyela so that she can understand your own personal circumstances.
-By booking your strategy session now, you can start taking the first steps towards setting up your family trust, either on a stand-alone basis or as part of your Wealth Succession Plan.
+If you’re wondering whether a family trust will be helpful for your estate, why don’t you book a FREE 30-minute consultation with Remi Aiyela so that she can understand your own personal situation?
+By booking your consultation now, you can start taking the first steps towards setting up your family trust, either on a stand-alone basis or as part of your Wealth Succession Plan.

-With the Strategy Session, Remi is ready to share lots of information and tips so you start saving inheritance tax immediately, plus, if you choose the Wealth Succession Plan, you will get an exclusive offer, where you will be given the opportunity to lock in nearly 65% of discounts from her usual fees.
+During the consultation, Remi will share lots of information and tips so you start saving inheritance tax immediately, plus, if you choose the Wealth Succession Plan, you will get an exclusive offer, where you will be given the opportunity to lock in nearly 65% of discounts from her usual fees.